 “Are you seeing someone? — No?
 Well, you’ll find someone soon”

 That may be true.
 But it may not be.
 And I’m okay with that.
-I’m not really looking to change my singlehood status at the moment.
+When it comes to dating since my divorce, I’m not really looking to change my singlehood status at the moment.

 Why I Have No Interest in Dating Since my Divorce

 Currently, I share room and board with a part-time 3 yr old who hardly pulls her weight around the apartment.
 Not to say I don’t love having my daughter with me (of course I do), but when she’s with her dad I enjoy the silence.
 I watch all the crime-based shows I want.
 I eat something other than leftover chicken nuggets and pretzels.
 I read in peace!